Roman86/tailwindcss-scoped-preflight/README.md

 #### 3.1 Lock Tailwind preflight inside a container

-Use `isolationStrategy: inside` when all your Tailwind-powered content is under a single root element (like `.twp`).
+Use `isolation-strategy: inside` when all your Tailwind-powered content is under a single root element (like `.twp`).
 Preflight styles will only apply within that container.

 ```css
 /* input.css */